biodivgame/biodivgame.github.io/content/_index.md

 ---
 ---

-We are a group pf students from the course EiT - BI2098 at NTNU making an educational game at the [botanical garden](https://www.ntnu.edu/museum/ringve-botanical-garden) in Trondheim.
+We are a group of students from the course EiT - BI2098 at NTNU making an educational game at the [botanical garden](https://www.ntnu.edu/museum/ringve-botanical-garden) in Trondheim.